-2.2 billion euro for vaccines, diagnostics and medicines
+2.2 billion euro for vaccines, diagnostic tools and medicines

-However, there are currently delivery problems due to the pandemic.
-Several countries have therefore stated their readiness to donate not only money but also vaccine doses from their own stocks.
-Germany will provide at least 30 million doses by the end of the year.
-All in all, the EU is donating approximately 120 million doses, the United States has announced a donation of 50 million doses, while the G7 will provide a total of 870 million doses by the end of 2022.
-These vaccine donations are to be largely given to COVAX, which knows conditions in the recipient countries best and can therefore distribute the donations fairly around the world.
-In future, COVAX will supply not only AstraZeneca and BionTech vaccines but also Johnson & Johnson and Moderna.
-Furthermore, COVAX has concluded a preliminary contract for the Novavax vaccine, which provides for the supply of 350 million doses.
+The EU plans to donate at least 450 million vaccine doses, and the United States has donated approximately 160 million doses so far.
+The G7 intend to supply a total of at least 870 million doses by the end of 2022.
+The majority of these donations are to be given to COVAX, which knows conditions in the recipient countries best and can therefore distribute the vaccines fairly around the world.
+COVAX is currently supplying the AstraZeneca, Johnson & Johnson, Moderna and BioNTech vaccines.
+It has also concluded a preliminary contract for 350 million doses of the Novavax vaccine.
 Novavax intends to apply for a licence in the autumn.

 Multilateral solutions instead of vaccine nationalism

-Germany and the EU are committed to finding a multinational solution to the pandemic.
-The EU and other EU member states are making a key contribution towards COVAX and the ACT Accelerator and sharing their technical expertise.
-In addition to this, Germany is working in all international bodies to promote fair, transparent and affordable access to COVID‑19 vaccines, medicines and diagnostics around the globe.
-Ensuring that this access is not attached to political conditions is a joint approach which stands in contrast to the bilateral pledges and vaccine nationalism of some states.
+Germany and the EU are committed to finding a multilateral solution to the pandemic and to ensuring fair, transparent and affordable access to COVID‑19 vaccines, medicines and diagnostics around the globe.
+Ensuring that this access is not tied to political conditions represents a joint approach which stands in contrast to the bilateral pledges and vaccine nationalism of some states.
 However, donations and financial support alone are not enough.
-Germany and the EU are therefore committed to promoting the production of vaccines in Africa in particular.
-Germany wants to see regional healthcare provided on a durable basis and will make available funding for the expansion of vaccine production, for example in South Africa and Senegal.
+Germany and the EU are therefore actively working to promote the production of vaccines in Africa in particular.
+Germany wants to secure regional healthcare in the long term and will provide funding to help set up vaccine production in countries including South Africa and Senegal.

-Furthermore, the priority in future will remain not only to distribute vaccines but also medicines and testing materials.
+It will also remain a priority to distribute not only vaccines but medicines and testing materials, too.
 Healthcare systems weakened by COVID‑19 must be strengthened for the future.

 Germany is engaged – worldwide

-Germany is not only helping when it comes to vaccines.
+Germany is helping with more than just vaccines.
 It also receives requests for ventilators, masks and medical equipment from all over the world.
-Germany has provided support to around 100 countries and has launched three major aid packages.
+Germany has provided support to around 100 countries and has launched three major relief packages.
 Among other things, 1400 ventilators have been donated.
 At present, around 24 million KN95 masks and 197 million surgical masks are being supplied as relief goods.
 Furthermore, Germany has made available 450 million euro for humanitarian assistance in the context of COVID‑19 in order to help people in humanitarian emergencies.

-With a view to learning from the pandemic and making use of the experience we have gained in future, Germany is also calling for the WHO to be strengthened.
-A special WHO session in November is to discuss possible measures to this end, including the idea of an international pandemic treaty.
+With a view to learning from the pandemic and making use of the experience that has been gained in the future, Germany is also calling for the WHO to be strengthened.
+A special WHO session in November will discuss possible measures to this end, including the idea of an international pandemic treaty.